KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 2.Emphasis on Personal Struggles: Terms like "never," "alone," "help," "live," and "mean" suggest that users are grappling with feelings of loneliness, rejection, and difficulty navigating social situations.

-3. Search for Solutions: Words like "find," "talk," and "something" imply that users are actively seeking advice, support, and potential solutions to their challenges.
+3.Search for Solutions: Words like "find," "talk," and "something" imply that users are actively seeking advice, support, and potential solutions to their challenges.

 ### Modelling